 About the seminar

-Acquired Brain Injury Ireland is delighted to host our annual seminar to showcase the latest brain injury research in Ireland in The Wood Quay Venue, Dublin City Council.
+Acquired Brain Injury Ireland was delighted to host our annual seminar to showcase the latest brain injury research in Ireland in The Wood Quay Venue, Dublin City Council.

 The aims of the seminar are to:

-- Increase the profile of brain injury research conducted in Ireland
+- Promote and Increase the profile of brain injury research conducted in Ireland

-- Create opportunities for researchers for dissemination of research findings to key clinicians and other allied health care professionals
+- Create opportunities for researchers to disseminate their research findings to key audiences and other allied health care professionals

-- Grow our brain injury research community and create opportunities for networking an information gathering
+- Grow our brain injury research community and create opportunities for networking, innovative thinking and information gathering

-Clinicians, allied healthcare professionals and other interested parties (academics, researchers, students)
+Clinicians, allied healthcare professionals and other interested parties including academics, researchers and students.

-Chairperson - Dr. Brian Waldron, Acquired Brain Injury Ireland (Senior Clinical Psychologist)
+· Dr. Brain Waldron, Principal Clinical Neuropsychologist, Acquired Brain Injury Ireland

 Charge for participants

-Learning credits awarded from the Psychological Society of Ireland.
+Two learning credits awarded from the Psychological Society of Ireland